Improve your Fursuit Performance with four hints

 Instead, send a friendly request per mail and ask for permission.
 That way, mall security and owners are informed and might even be happy about your performance.

 In any case it is highly advisable to plan a route beforehand so that dangerous roads or staircases can be bypassed.
 It also helps you identify spots where you can take a break in emergency situations.

 Each fursuit is a completely unique piece, with unique features and specialties.
 Therefore you should learn its characteristics.
 Like: where are the ears of my suit and how does it look when I hold them?
 Which gesture will generate which expression?

 It is also important to know which freedom of movement your suit provides and how long you can suit before getting uncomfortable.
 Some suits are likely better for action than others.

-Speaking of which: A huge problem while suiting is the heat.
+Furthermore: A huge problem while suiting is the heat.

-So called “Spandex” or “HeatGear” can help you reduce temperature and also protect your suit from sweat.
+So-called “Spandex” or “HeatGear” can help you reduce temperature and also protect your suit from sweat.
 In addition, you could buy a “Cooling Vest” which contain special inserts to keep you cool.

 But the most important thing is not to exaggerate.

-Nothing is worse than passing out in suit, because the ambulance will cut you out of it if necessary.
+Nothing is worse than passing out in suit, because, the ambulance will cut you out of it if necessary.
 It is advisable to drink enough and eat something salty before suiting.
 Light headaches are a warning signal and therefore should give you a reason to take a break and rest a bit.